firecmsco/firecms/website/docs/migrating_from_v1.md

 - `toolbarActionsBuilder` in `CollectionTable` has been replaced by a prop where you pass a React Component directly: `Actions`
 - `Permissions`: added `editCollection` and `deleteCollection` props.
-- `buildProperty` now only accepts properties as an input, unlike in v1, where it could also accept property builders.
-You can use the new utility function `buildPropertyBuilder` for that.